What’s really going on…

 - 37% find filling in application forms the least appealing part of job seeking

 - Nearly half (49%) state they are rarely or never receive feedback following put their CV forward

 - 34% of candidates are waiting 2-3 weeks to hear back following an application before giving up on that role.
-Timely feedback is key to keep these candidates in the market applying for new jobs.
+Timely feedback is key to keep these seeking jobs in the market applying for new jobs.

-- 30% of candidate’s state that lack of information stops them applying for a job.
+- 30% state that lack of information stops them applying for a job.
 They find unclear salaries and unclear locations highly frustrating

 - 64% of respondents are passively searching for jobs

-- A minority of candidates are very disillusioned; 25% claim not to enjoy any part of searching of applying for jobs.
+- A minority are very disillusioned; 25% claim not to enjoy any part of searching of applying for jobs.

-- Candidates are predominately using laptops and smartphones to search and apply for jobs.
-IT candidates more likely to use a laptop (64%) compared to engineering (45%) or Finance (47%) candidates.
+- Laptops and smartphones are predominately being used to search and apply for jobs.
+Job seekers more likely to use a laptop (64%) compared to engineering (45%) or Finance (47%) candidates.

 100% IT Recruitment are experts in finding the right candidate for IT jobs.
 Call today on 0844 8794523.